cpp-testing/GUnit/README.md

     Scenario: Add two numbers
       Given I created a calculator with value 0
-      Given I have entered 20 into the calculator
+        And I have entered 20 into the calculator
         And I have entered 30 into the calculator
        When I press add
        Then The result should be 50